 Doctors want what is best for their patients – it is at the core of the Hippocratic Oath.
 Unfortunately when it comes to disability claims, identifying what is best for the patient can prove both challenging and frustrating.
 The primary challenge: a lack of essential information, such as the patient’s job responsibilities, the employer’s willingness to make accommodations, and the insurer’s own desire to identify what is best for the patient/claimant.
 Frustrations include the time and energy required by the disability claims process, the seemingly endless parade of vague, ineffective forms, and even a sense of being pressured by both the patient and the insurance company.

 Fortunately, there is a better way.
-RGA’s Dr. Elyssa Del Valle, who has worked on both sides of the insurer-attending physician relationship, will be sharing her insights on this subject at the upcoming ROSE® (Reinsurance Outcomes and Service Experts) Conference on September 13-15, 2017.
-We sat down with Dr. Del Valle to discuss how disability providers can develop mutually beneficial partnerships with doctors to achieve positive outcomes for clients.
+We sat down with a doctor who has worked on both sides of the insurer-attending physician relationship to discuss how disability providers can develop mutually beneficial partnerships with doctors to achieve positive outcomes for clients.

 What is the biggest misconception disability insurers have about working with attending physicians (APs)?